 Selection for the award is based on the following criteria:

-Summer awards are for intensive language programs only.
-They provide a stipend of $2,500 plus tuition and fees to a maximum of $5,000, and (optional) up to $1,000 for travel.
-FLAS funds may be used for intensive summer language study at UCLA or elsewhere.
+Summer 2021 fellowships are for intensive remote summer language programs offered through a U.S. university.
+They provide a stipend of $2,500 plus tuition and fees to a maximum of $5,000.
+A letter grade is also required.
+Students should apply separately to that university for admissions into the summer language program.
 Non-language programs are not eligible for summer FLAS funding, nor is dissertation research.
-In order to qualify for funding, the summer intensive language program must last at least 6 weeks and provide at least 140 contact hours for beginning and intermediate level courses, or 120 contact hours for advanced level coursework.
+In order to qualify for funding, the summer intensive language program must last at least 6 weeks and provide at least 140 synchronous contact hours for beginning and intermediate level courses, or 120 synchronous contact hours for advanced level coursework.

-UCLA students applying to the Southeast Asian Studies Summer Institute (SEASSI) http://seassi.wisc.edu/ who desire FLAS funding should apply for FLAS through the UCLA FLAS application website rather than through the SEASSI website.
-However SEASSI applicants should simultaneously apply for other funding as well as for admission directly to SEASSI.
+UCLA students who wish to attend the Southeast Asian Studies Summer Institute (SEASSI) should simultaneously apply for admission as well as for other funding directly to SEASSI and for FLAS funding through the UCLA FLAS application.
 Qualified applicants should apply for all possible scholarships to maximize opportunities.